KohaILS/koha-manual-zh-cn/source/systempreferences.rst

     Patrons registering via the OPAC will not need to be approved by a librarian.
-For this reason it is recommended that you set up a provisional :ref:`patron category <patron-categories-label>` with no :ref:`circulation rights <circulation-and-fine-rules-label>`.
+For this reason it is recommended that you set up a provisional :ref:`patron category <patron-categories-label>` with no :ref:`circulation rights <circulation-and-fines-rules-label>`.
 That way patrons will have to come in to the library to verify their identity before given circulation rights at the library.
 Once the patron confirms their identity the library staff can change the category to one with permissions to check items